-With each passing day we use more systems in our everyday lives, and memorising the complex passwords for each of those systems is a challenge many users face every day.
-Single Sign On (SSO) may be the solution to this issue.
-Thanks to it, we are able to access different applications and services with a single identity, and adding and deleting users in our systems will be easier.
+As the number of systems in our everyday lives continues to grow, memorising complex passwords for each of them becomes a challenge.
+Single Sign On (SSO) may be the solution to our problem.
+It authorises access to different applications and services with a single identity, making the task of adding and deleting users in our systems much easier.

-What is Single Sign On, and what does it do?
+What is Single Sign On (SSO), and what does it do?

-Single Sign On, also known as SSO, allows users to have access to multiple applications by signing in using only one account to different systems and resources.
-SSO is most useful when there are various systems that can be accessed by using a single password, and we want to prevent repeated access to them each time the user is disconnected from the service.
-This is highly convenient for users, since, by identifying themselves just once, it is possible to maintain a valid session for the rest of the applications which use SSO.
+Single Sign On, also known as SSO, allows users to have access to multiple applications by signing in with only one existing account.
+When there are multiple systems that can be accessed using the same password, Single Sign On becomes a useful tool that can help us prevent repeated authentication each time the user is disconnected from a given service.
+This is highly convenient for users; by identifying themselves just once, it is possible to maintain a valid session for all the other applications that use SSO.

-SSO aims to simplify the user experience on the Internet by completely facilitating session sign-in tasks.
+SSO aims to simplify the user experience on the Internet by facilitating session sign-in tasks.

-Using the Single Sign On identification system, it is possible to have multiple accesses with a single account; for example, by signing in to Gmail we will have access to its various web applications, such as Google Docs, Google Maps, Google Books, etc.
+Using the Single Sign On identification system, it is possible to have multiple accesses with a single account; for example, by signing in to Gmail, we will have account-level access to its various web applications, such as Google Docs, Google Maps, Google Books, etc.

 This authentication procedure facilitates access to different platforms.
-It also has other important features in regards to simple management, security, ease of use and seamlessness.
+It also has other important features in regard to simple management, security, ease of use, and seamlessness.

-Using SSO synchronises passwords and user information, which makes access to different platforms and resources easier.
+Using SSO synchronises passwords and user information, making access to different platforms and resources easier.

 This authentication system improves network and application security.
-Single Sign On can uniquely identify a user, and it therefore complies with the most demanding safety standards.
+Single Sign On can uniquely identify a user, ensuring compliance with the most demanding security standards.

-Information provided by SSO moves encrypted across the network.
+Information provided by Single Sign On is encrypted and transmitted across the network.

 Ease of use

-SSO solutions improve the user experience by avoiding the interruptions caused by password requests to access their IT tools.
+SSO solutions improve user experience by avoiding the interruptions caused by password requests to access essential IT tools.

-The user is authenticated once and the system allows him to access the resources for which he is authorised.
+The user is authenticated once and the system allows them to access all the resources they are permitted to use.

-Access to all applications by the user takes place seamlessly due to sign-in automation.
+Access to all applications takes place seamlessly due to sign-in automation.

 Enterprise Single Sign On (E-SSO)